cometbft/cometbft/docs/references/config/config.toml.md

 | Value type          | string (duration) |
 |:--------------------|:------------------|
 | **Possible values** | &gt;= `"0ms"`     |

+Consensus timeouts are adaptive.
+This means that when a round of consensus fails to commit a block, the next round of consensus will adopt increased timeout durations.
+Timeouts increase linearly over rounds, so that the `timeout_precommit` adopted in round `r` is `timeout_precommit + r * timeout_precommit_delta`.

 ### consensus.timeout_commit
 How long we wait after committing a block, before starting on the new height.